 A fabric loop with a metal ring and a carabiner clip allows you to attach the Lifestraw water bottle filter to any backpack.
 The straw clips and locks back down into place when not in use.

 FAQs about the Lifestraw Go Filter Bottle

 - What is the Lifestraw Go made from? – BPA-free Tritan.

-- Does Lifestraw work with saltwater? – yes, but the salt will clog and ruin the filter quickly. you can use the Lifestraw for saltwater, but it means your filter will fail quickly.
+- Does Lifestraw work with salt water? – Using with salt water will clog and ruin the filter quickly.
+You can use the Lifestraw for saltwater, but it means your filter will fail quickly.